Code-Institute-Submissions/Milestone_Project_1-5/README.md

 ## UX
 Highlight the recommended movie to catch the user's attention.
 To make the website simple for the user to choose the movie he wants easily.
 To give a brief information and rating about the movie provided by FreeTube.

+## User stories
+By phone-research of existing customers, we tried to find out what they need and what they think the companies strongest points are.
+We wanted to know what the costumers finds most important.
+The following points came up:

+As a user, I want to know about is this website. (about page) As a user, I want to know how much it will cost. ( about page) As a user, I want to know products options. (movies page) As a user, I want to know how I can contact. (contact page and footer) As a user, I want to report bugs. (contact page)
+As a user, I'm mostly busy and I want to find quick and preferable on my phone. ( responsive)

 ## Features

 *  Allow user to watch movies freely